Opera: Attractive Exposure To Africa's Fintech Landscape (NASDAQ:OPRA)

 Catalyst

 The new owner's emerging market expertise positions it well to capitalize on the exponential growth prospects in Africa and Asia.
-Despite the solid technology, Opera was still a struggling player in the internet browser market just over five years ago, where it had a single-digit and bleeding market share while falling behind Chrome (NASDAQ:GOOG) (NASDAQ:GOOGL), Firefox, and even Internet Explorer (NASDAQ:MSFT).
+Despite the solid technology, Opera was still a struggling player in the internet browser market just over five years ago, where it had a single-digit and bleeding market share while falling behind Chrome (GOOG) (GOOGL), Firefox, and even Internet Explorer (MSFT).

 (Source: StatCounter)